Huntingdon Freemen's Trust

 - Education: Laptops, course materials, accommodation (undergraduates), educational equipment

-- Early years and families: Currently prioritized
+- Early years and families: Currently prioritised

-- Mental health and wellbeing: Currently prioritized
+- Mental health and wellbeing: Currently prioritised

 - Youth development: Apprenticeship schemes (e.g., Huntingdonshire Regional College)